Dr Sandra Young

 - Post-apartheid literary and cultural studies

-- Archive, practices of memorialisation and trauma studies
+- The archive, cultures of memory, and trauma studies

-My first book, The Early Modern Global South in Print: Textual Form and the Production of Human Difference as Knowledge, traces the emergence of the early modern ‘global south’.
-It examines the role of early modern scholarly and visual texts (geographies, maps and natural histories) in establishing the racialised imaginary within which the ‘southern parts’ of the world have been positioned.
-I am interested in textual form and its impact on relations of power: for example, a recent article considers the use of woodcut images in establishing the racial paradigms associated with the very first accounts of Africa and the New World.
+My scholarship on early modern culture and knowledge practices traces the emergence of a racialised ‘global south’ in the partisan knowledge practices of early modernity.
+My first book, The Early Modern Global South in Print: Textual Form and the Production of Human Difference as Knowledge (Ashgate 2015), examines the way early modern scholarly and visual texts (geographies, maps and natural histories) racialised the ‘southern parts’ of the world.
+It brings to scholarly attention the emergence of the 'global South' as a category of knowledge in the period.
+I am interested in textual form and its impact on relations of power: for example, an article considers the use of woodcut images in establishing the racial paradigms associated with the very first accounts of Africa and the New World.

-My research is also concerned with the contemporary South African archive, post-apartheid museum practice and memory culture, and non-fictional narratives testifying to the aftermath of apartheid.
+My research is also concerned with contemporary memory culture in the aftermath of injustice.
+I examine various representational forms, including testimony, life narrative, art, museum practice, and even organised protest, to reflect on the intimate quality of post-apartheid public life and its archive, which has relied on personal accounts and the body itself to represent life in the aftermath of apartheid.
 I have published several essays on the post-apartheid archive, on pain and subjectivity, and on memory and trauma in relation to women's prison writing under apartheid and the testimonies of the Truth and Reconciliation Commission.
-I am currently at work on a book manuscript titled ‘An Intimate Archive: Personal and Public Modes of Memorialisation in the Aftermath of Apartheid’.
+I am currently at work on a book manuscript titled ‘An Intimate Archive: Personal Memory and Public Commemoration in the Aftermath of Apartheid’.

 Shakespeare in the Global South: Stories of Oceans Crossed in Contemporary Adaptation.
 The Arden Shakespeare’s special series on Global Shakespeare Inverted (May 2019): https://bloomsbury.com/au/shakespeare-in-the-global-south-9781350035768/